rangle/angular-training-slides/slides/src/content/ngrx.md

 ## `@Component` Uses `Actions` to Communicate

-1. Responsible for presentation and user Interactions
+1. Responsible for presentation and user interactions
 1. It is blind to the complexities of the app (Doesn't know what happens after action is broadcasted)
 1. React to state change via select
 1. Affect the state via Actions